phucleeuwu/spicetify-config/readme.md

 4. Import `spotify-backup.json`.
 5. You're all set!

-## ⚠️My spicetify config only beautiful if you play a song and press `F` toggle fullscreen mode.⚠️
+## ⚠️My spicetify config only beautiful if you play a song and press `F` toggle fullscreen mode.

 ## Features & Usage